mohnoor94/NAS/README.md

 (no values) resulting in staying at the same page or form and use all actions of the unit (page or form).
 This can help in execute the scenarios in more logical (natural) way, and generates more readable and natural reports.
+* Other minor changes and bugs fixing.

 #### V 2.0, V1.9.2, V1.9.1:
-* Minor changes and bug fixing.
+* Minor changes and bugs fixing.

 #### V1.9:
 * **ChromeDriver** using **Maven** instead of include it in the project package.
-* Other minor changes and bug fixing.
+* Other minor changes and bugs fixing.

 #### V1.8:
 * Changes in reports design.
-* Other minor changes and bug fixing.
+* Other minor changes and bugs fixing.

 #### V1.7.1:
-* Minor changes and bug fixing.
+* Minor changes and bugs fixing.

 #### V1.7:
 * Adding any action to an instance of Writer class results in adding it directly, **no need for committing each group of actions** separately.
-* Other minor changes and bug fixing.
+* Other minor changes and bugs fixing.

 #### V1.6:
 * Fix FillElement action reading process from stored data.